How to Create Profitable Facebook Catalog Ads [Setup + 2026 Examples]

 1. Your product feed

-The product catalog is the brain behind your ads.
-It holds all the key information Meta needs to show your products in ads.
+The product feed is the brain behind your ads.
+It holds all the information Meta needs to show your products in ads.

-You’ll upload it through Commerce Manager or a third-party feed tool, using a format Meta supports, like CSV, Excel, Google Sheets, or XML.
+You’ll upload it through Commerce Manager or a third-party feed tool in a format Meta supports, such as CSV, Excel, Google Sheets, or XML.

 The system can handle massive inventories, up to a million products per feed.
-If you have more than that, split them into separate catalogs, then upload.
+If you have more than that, split them into separate catalogs and upload them.

 2. Product sets